Research Areas

 Zhong Bu

-Professor & Head of Department of Interactive Media
+Professor & Dean of School of Communication

 Zhu Yuner